TheSweRock/node-red-contrib-google-smarthome/docs/ssl_certificate.md

    ```bash
    curl https://get.acme.sh | sh -s email=my@example.com
    ```
    The email address will be used to automatically register your account at the SSL provider.
+   Close and reopen your terminal to start using acme.sh

-2. Install `socat`.
+3. Install `socat`.
 This is a dependency of the acme.sh script.
 On Debian/Ubuntu, it's `apt-get install socat`.

 4. On your home router, forward port 80 or port 443 to your host.